-- The Loddon’s Kerang Wetlands a haven for migratory water birds and have international conservation listing under the Ramsar Convention.
+- The Loddon’s Kerang Wetlands is a haven for migratory water birds and have international conservation listing under the Ramsar Convention.

 - Sadly, the Loddon has struggled in recent years as dams, over-extraction of water, drought and climate change have taken their toll.
 The river has been completely dry for long periods of time.

 - In the face of these challenges, the local community is embracing change and working hard to restore their river and maintain their prosperity.